 Being able to pay for attending college is no easy task.
 Located in the Seay Building, the Office of Financial Aid offers assistance to you and your parents to ensure that you have the financial resources to focus on your education.

-- Lectures by guest speakers presently working in the criminal justice system.
+- Instruction by faculty with extensive experience working in the criminal justice system.

 - Practical exercises in numerous classes to enhance understanding of material.

 - Optional internships available.

 - Criminal Justice Club activities to expand experience outside of the classroom.

 Centenary University’s Master of Arts (M.A.) in Leadership and Public Administration is designed to prepare students to advance into supervisory and management positions in any career field.
 We conveniently offer two options for this 30-credit program, depending on students’ schedules and learning styles - online or in person.